 Hemingway named it Snowbell.
 And it is said that these cats are descendants of the same cat Snowbell, so they have their genes and six toes in the front paws like it.

-But there is no certainty in this legend.
-And many say that this legend has no ground to believe.
+But there is no certainty in this legend, and many say that this legend has no ground to believe.
 But no one knows the real reason for the presence of these cats.

-The Hemingway house or the museum opens every day, even on holidays, from 9 a.m. to 5 p.m.
-And to visit the Hemingway house from inside you have to buy a ticket.
+The Hemingway House or the Museum opens every day, even on holidays, from 9 a.m. to 5 p.m.
+And to visit the Hemingway house from the inside you have to buy a ticket.

 In Hemingway’s house, you can witness the journey of a legendary novelist who, with his writing style, changed the world of literature forever.

-It is big enough to inspire others.
-It is big enough to make him a legendary man.
-It is big enough to make him an extraordinary man of never tiring will.
+Although his life was not long, it surely was big, big enough to inspire others, big enough to make him a legendary man, and big enough to make him a man of never-tiring will.